dropbox-code/repo-7/UNRELEASED.md

 ## 1.0.0 - Added token linting rules
 - Added linting rules for testing colour tokens in use.
-- Added linting rules for testing Spacing, Radii and Border tokens when not in binary expressions.
+- Added linting rules for testing spacing, radii and border tokens when not in binary expressions.

 ## How to write a good changelog entry